jumper149/blucontrol/README.md

 cabal v2-install
 ```

+## Development

+I recommend to use nix for handling dependencies.
-For development with ghcide some environment variables need to be set.
+To use ghcide you will have to export some environment variables with the `dev-shell.sh` script.
+You can then test if ghcide is working.

 ```bash
 git clone https://github.com/jumper149/blucontrol.git